-Please refer to the state-level NRCS priorities for each state that the proposed sentinel landscape is located within.
+• Please refer to the state-level NRCS priorities for each state that the proposed sentinel landscape is located within.
+Please reach out to the State Conservationist(s) to gain a complete understanding of the priorities within the proposed boundary.

 USDA USFS